 Exchange students are offered accommodation in the student hostel on Ausekla street 25a.
 As soon as your application form is received and approved, International Office will make a room reservation for you.
 All international students are guaranteed a place in a student hostel.

 Vidzeme University of Applied Sciences offers only double rooms for its students (two students share 1 room).
 All rooms are fully furnished.
 A bathroom and toilet is shared between four students (two rooms).
 Several rooms share one kitchen equipped with cooking facilities.
-Most students prepare their own food in the kitchens at the student hostels; this will be slightly cheaper than buying your food at cafeterias and cantinas in Valmiera.
+Most students prepare their own food in the kitchens at the student hostels; this will be slightly cheaper than buying your food at cafeterias and restaurants in Valmiera.
 If you prefer to cook for yourself, you can use the kitchens, however, the utensils for kitchens are not provided.
 These can be bought cheaply in the local stores.
 Bed linen is provided by the university and changed every two weeks.
-Exchange students live together with the local students and usually also share a room with a local student.
+Exchange students live together with the local students.

 Student hostel costs

-A place in a double room in the student hostel costs EUR 85 per month, all inclusive.
-The hostel payment procedure will be explained during the orientation week: students need to pay for the first month during the first two weeks, and then in advance for next months by the 10th of previous month.
+A place in a double room in the student hostel costs around EUR 115 per month, all inclusive.
+The hostel payment procedure will be explained during the introduction week: students need to pay for the first month during the first two weeks (a deposit EUR 115 is also required in the first month), and then for next months by the 10th of each month.
 Payments can be made by bank transfers, bank card or in cash.

 Another possibility for accommodation is finding an apartment, but that is rather hard.
 International Office will provide assistance in finding the best solution for your stay.